 Nwanze served as IFAD’s Vice-President for two years before taking the organization’s helm.
 Prior to that, he was Director-General of the CGIAR Africa Rice Center for a decade.
 Nwanze was instrumental in introducing and promoting New Rice for Africa, or NERICA, a high-yield, drought- and pest-resistant rice variety developed specifically for the African landscape.
 He also transformed the Center from a West African into an Africa-wide organization with a global reputation for excellence.
 In addition, Nwanze held senior positions at research centres affiliated with CGIAR in Africa and Asia.

 Nwanze earned a Bachelor of Science degree in Agricultural Science from the University of Ibadan, Nigeria, in 1971, and a Doctorate in Agricultural Entomology from Kansas State University, United States, in 1975.
 He has published extensively and has delivered numerous keynotes, is a member of several scientific associations and has served on various executive boards.
 Nwanze has received numerous honours and awards from governments and national and international institutions in countries such as Benin, Burkina Faso, Cameroun, Côte d’Ivoire and France – as well as academic acknowledgements, including Doctor of Science, honoris causa, from McGill University, Canada.

 Kanayo F. Nwanze curriculum vitae

-- Opening statement by IFAD President at the Fifth Global Meeting of the Farmers' Forum
+- Statement by IFAD President at the International Day of Family Remittances

 - Read all statements and speeches